playANDcode/Pomodoro-Timer/README.md

 <img src="https://user-images.githubusercontent.com/85435538/129286237-26fb0dd7-c024-445c-9d01-80057e4bab55.gif" width="500" height='177'/>

 - Done!
 Just double click the "Run Pomodoro Tracker.cmd" to open the app.

+Bug: Running it in IDE's doesn't work.
+For it to work, your IDE must be in pomodoro's directory.

 **Note:** Whenever you move the folder of the app, you have to repeat these steps again.